 According to University of PNG (UPNG) estimates, approximately 5.3 of the 9.0 million hectares of rainforest loss was totally cleared (deforested).
 Five million hectares were cut down between 1972 and 2002, and a further 375,000 hectares was cleared between 2002 and 2014.
-According to UPNG classifications, between 40 and 50 per cent of this deforestation has been caused by logging.148 Most of the rest has been for the purposes of shifting cultivation and agricultural plantations (although in recent years, agricultural plantations are sometimes just used as a pretext for logging operations).
+According to UPNG classifications, between 40 and 50 per cent of this deforestation has been caused by logging.
+Most of the rest has been for the purposes of shifting cultivation and agricultural plantations (although in recent years, agricultural plantations are sometimes just used as a pretext for logging operations).

 The balance of the primary rainforest loss, approximately 3.7 million of the 9.0 million hectares, is what the scientists call 'land degradation'-technically conversion from primary to secondary rainforest.
 3 million hectares were degraded between 1972 and 2002, and a further 770,000 hectares was degraded between 2002 and 2014.
 Almost all of this forest degradation has been due to so-called 'selective logging', a practice that is supposed to only log selected trees and species.
-Other estimates put the proportion of forest loss due to degradation much higher - at about ten times as much land as has been deforested-but this does not tally with UPNG measurements.149 These changes are represented graphically in figure 6.1.
+Other estimates put the proportion of forest loss due to degradation much higher - at about ten times as much land as has been deforested-but this does not tally with UPNG measurements.
+These changes are represented graphically in figure 6.1.

 Although sophisticated data for the period 2014 to 2020 is not available, the continued (and increasing) volume of timber exports suggests that forest losses have continued at similar levels as the 2002-2014 period.
-In 2018, for example, log exports rose 25 per cent from 3.2 to 4 million cubic metres.150
+In 2018, for example, log exports rose 25 per cent from 3.2 to 4 million cubic metres.

 The impacts of selective logging can be severe, especially if, as is the case in PNG, it is not done sustainably.
 Studies in similar rainforests in Southeast Asia have estimated the ground biomass loss from selective logging at approximately 50 per cent; and half the trees with a stem diameter of more than 5 cm are destroyed.
 The UPNG study estimated that to generate the 2007 estimate of 2.8 million cubic metres of export logs, as much as 42-45 million cubic metres of wood was felled or extracted.
-Diagnostic surveys by the International Tropical Timber Organization (ITTO), and World Bank and PNG government sponsored studies have found that unsustainable logging is rife.151 per hectare is overestimated.
+Diagnostic surveys by the International Tropical Timber Organization (ITTO), and World Bank and PNG government sponsored studies have found that unsustainable logging is rife.

+A different study has found that even when selective logging practices only target larger trees, it is still unsustainable because the available timber volume that could be extracted per hectare is overestimated.
 A number of factors, including inadequate, biased or out of date inventory design, the degradation of timber quality, and the small amount of timber species sought by international buyers, all contribute to chronic over-harvesting.
-This means that logging leases that are intended to be sustainably logged for 35 to 40 years (enough time for the forest to regenerate) are effectively tapped out in the first 10 to 15 years.152
+This means that logging leases that are intended to be sustainably logged for 35 to 40 years (enough time for the forest to regenerate) are effectively tapped out in the first 10 to 15 years.